andrewgurung/ScopeAndClosures/what-is-scope.md

   foo( 2 ); // Output: 4
   ```

-2. LHS error: Couldn't find LHS reference for 'b' in global space due to strict mode turned ON
+2. Reference Error (LHS): Couldn't find LHS reference for 'b' in global space due to strict mode turned ON

   ```js
   "use strict"